-Everyday, I see a new investment being complete and my wife jokes good, I think they should build more, and sure enough they do.
+Every day, I see a new investment being complete and my wife jokes good, I think they should build more, and sure enough, they do.
 This is nothing more than a speculative bubble that is in disequilibrium for the long-run.
-I know many people in Poland in Real Estate from builders to agents to lawyer to investors and they all think the market is over built and unrealistic.
+I know many people in Poland in Real Estate from builders to agents to a lawyer to investors and they all think the market is overbuilt and unrealistic.

 Warning against investing in the Polish real estate market

 - Weak Demand – Every person I know is building their own house in the suburbs.
-No one person I know is moving into a new construction.
+No one person I know is moving into new construction.
 The price per meter in a city is about 3-4,000 dollars a meter.
-In the suburb you can build you own house for about 500 dollars a meter.
+In the suburb, you can build your own house for about 500 dollars a meter.
 My sister-in-law finished a beautiful large house in the country for 300 dollars a meter.
 So what person will pay 1000% more for a house that is not built to their design.
-Usually some ugly block of flats that is some investors dream of making a profit with no care about design or the people who will live there.
+Usually, some ugly block of flats that is some investors dream of making a profit with no care about design or the people who will live there.

 - Mortgages are hard to get – For normal people it is not possible to get credit since the crisis.

 - The population is decreasing or flat – Even a popular city like Kraków where I live, has a decrease in population every year, partially because of the birth rate but also emigration to warmer or high paid countries now that Poland is in the EU.